 First and Foremost

 - Talk, listen, respect, and be emotionally available.
-Try not to ask too many questions, which may make the survivor feel like she has to defend herself.
+Try not to ask too many questions, which may make the survivor feel like he/she has to defend themself.

 Assure them it was not their fault